U.S. President Barack Obama has called the widow of Nelson Mandela to express his condolences.

 South African Archbishop and anti-apartheid activist Desmond Tutu called his friend a "precious diamond" who emerged from prison "virtually flawless."
 Tutu said instead of "calling for his pound of flesh, he proclaimed the message of forgiveness and reconciliation."

 "He made us all understand that nobody should be penalized for the color of his skin, for the circumstances into which he is born.
 He also made us understand that we can change the world.
-We can change the world by changing attitudes, by changing perceptions," Suu Kyi said.
+We can change the world by changing attitudes, by changing perceptions."

 The Dalai Lama, another Nobel Peace laureate, said he will "personally miss a dear friend" he had hoped to meet again.
-He said that although Mandela has physically departed, his "spirit will go on."
+He said that although Mr. Mandela has physically departed, his "spirit will go on"

-India's Prime Minister Manmohan Signh called Mandela "a giant among men," and compared him to India's own icon of freedom and reconciliation, Mahatma Gandhi.
+India's Prime Minister Manmohan Singh called Mr. Mandela "a giant among men," and compared him to India's own icon of freedom and reconciliation, Mahatma Gandhi.

 Israeli Prime Minister Benjamin Netanyahu called him a man of vision who rejected violence and was one of "the most honorable figures of our time."